Maariakh-cs/Bike-Sharing-Demand-Prediction/README.md

 # 🚲 Bike Sharing Demand Prediction using Machine Learning

-An end-to-end Machine Learning project that predicts **hourly bike rental demand** based on weather conditions, seasonal patterns, and time-related features.
-The project uses **Gradient Boosting Regression** to generate accurate predictions and is deployed as an interactive **Flask web application** for real-time forecasting.
+An end-to-end Machine Learning project that predicts hourly bike rental demand based on weather conditions, seasonal patterns, and temporal features.
+The project implements a complete ML pipeline—from data preprocessing and feature engineering to model training, evaluation, and deployment using a Flask web application.

 ---

 ## 📌 Overview

-Bike-sharing systems generate large amounts of usage data that can be leveraged to optimize operations and improve resource allocation.
-This project applies Machine Learning techniques to forecast bike rental demand by analyzing historical weather and temporal data.

-The model was trained and evaluated on the **Kaggle Bike Sharing Demand dataset**, achieving excellent predictive performance.
+Accurate demand forecasting helps bike-sharing providers optimize fleet management, reduce operational costs, and improve customer satisfaction.

+This project uses historical bike rental data along with weather and time-related variables to predict hourly demand.
+Multiple regression algorithms were evaluated, with **Gradient Boosting Regression** selected as the best-performing model.

 ---

 ## 🚀 Features

-* 📊 Exploratory Data Analysis (EDA)
+- 📊 Comprehensive Exploratory Data Analysis (EDA)
-* 🧹 Data preprocessing and feature engineering
+- 🧹 Data preprocessing and feature engineering
+- 🤖 Training and evaluation of multiple regression models
+- 📈 Performance comparison using regression metrics
-* 🤖 Gradient Boosting Regression model training
+- 🏆 Gradient Boosting selected as the best-performing model
-* 📈 Model evaluation and comparison with baseline algorithms
-* 🌐 Flask-based web application for real-time predictions
+- 🌐 Flask web application for real-time demand prediction
-* ⚡ Instant demand forecasting through a user-friendly interface
+- 💾 Model serialization for deployment

 ---

 ## 🛠️ Technologies Used

-* Python
+- Python
-* Pandas
+- Pandas
-* NumPy
+- NumPy
-* Scikit-learn
+- Scikit-learn
-* Matplotlib
+- Matplotlib
-* Seaborn
+- Seaborn
-* Flask
+- Flask
-* Joblib
+- Joblib

 ---